European shares set for weekly losses as virus cases surge

 Focus on Friday will be on signs of progress in Brexit negotiations, with Prime Minister Boris Johnson set to give Britain's response to the European Union's demand that he either gives more concessions to secure a trade deal or braces for a disorderly Brexit in three months.

-London stocks .FTSE, .FTMC rose about 1.0% in early trading, but were still on course to snap a two-week gaining streak. .L
+London's FTSE 100 .FTSE rose 1.2%, but was still on course to snap a two-week gaining streak. .L

+The benchmark STOXX 600 was also headed for its first weekly decline in three as demand for equities globally was dented by mixed signals on whether Washington would agree on more fiscal stimulus before the Nov.
+3 presidential election.

+U.S. President Donald Trump said on Thursday he was willing to raise his offer of $1.8 trillion for a deal with Democrats in Congress, but the idea was shot down by his fellow Republican, Senate Majority Leader Mitch McConnell.

+"The market's on-again-off-again love affair with impending stimulus masks the fact that uncertainty is bristling ahead of an expected choppy period," said Stephen Innes, markets strategist at Axi.

-Shares of Thyssenkrupp TKAG.DE surged 24.2% as a report said privately-held Liberty Steel Group is set to bid for the ailing steel unit of the company as soon as Friday.
+In company news, Thyssenkrupp TKAG.DE surged 15.8% as a report said privately held Liberty Steel Group is set to bid for the ailing steel unit of the company as soon as Friday.

+LVMH LVMH.PA jumped 6.8% as recovering sales of Louis Vuitton handbags helped it contain the fallout from the coronavirus crisis in the third quarter.

+Shares of other luxury goods makers including Moncler MONC.MI and Burberry BRBY.L rose more than 3%.

 (Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Arun Koyyur)